vzaidman/htz-frontend/packages/libs/htz-react-base/README.md

 Remove built distribution files and the Jest cache directory.

+### commitizen

+Run commitizen to assist with writing standard-conferment commit messages.

-### format
+### distFlowTypes

-Format code in the current directory with [Prettier](https://prettier.io/).
-You should do this before opening any pull request that contains code, for consistency.
+Copies the `src/index.js` file `index.js.flow` in the package root, so that Flow typings are available for package consumers.

 ### flow
 Run the [Flow](flow.org/) typechecker.
 Initializes the package to use flow if not already initialized.
 For only initializing the package without running any checks, run with the `--no-run` flag

+### format

+Format code in the current directory with [Prettier](https://prettier.io/).
+You should do this before opening any pull request that contains code, for consistency.

 ### lint